SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

 - Install [Payara Tools](https://marketplace.eclipse.org/content/payara-tools)
 - Install the [Vaadin Plugin for Eclipse](https://marketplace.eclipse.org/content/vaadin-plugin-eclipse) (no need to install the commercial UI designer)
 - Add a Payara server to Eclipse
+    - if you've chosen the setup based on [SERVER_SETUP](SERVER_SETUP.md), you'll have to adapt the following paths accordingly
     - In the **Servers**-Tab create a new server and select **Payara/Payara**
     - Add a **Server runtime environment**
         - **Payara location** is `sormas-cargoserver/target/cargo/installs/payara-5.194/payara5`